Erythromycin and Benzoyl Peroxide

 Aktipak: erythromycin 3% and benzoyl peroxide 5% (60 ea [DSC])

 Topical control of acne vulgaris

 Hypersensitivity to erythromycin, benzoyl peroxide, or any component of the formulation

 Acne: Topical: Apply twice daily, morning and evening.

 Refer to adult dosing.

-Skin should be clean and dry before applying.
 For external use only; avoid applying to inside nose, mouth, eyes, and mucous membranes.
+Apply to clean, dry skin.
 Wash hands before and after use.

 Clindamycin (Topical): Erythromycin (Topical) may diminish the therapeutic effect of Clindamycin (Topical).
 Avoid combination